 The province has ten universities, the largest number of universities per capita per capita of any province in Canada.
 In Halifax, Dalhousie University is the largest and Mount Saint Vincent University is the only university in Canada to make the education of women its focus.
 Sainte-Anne is the only French-language university in Nova Scotia.

-In addition to the immigration process offered by the federal government, it is also possible to choose one of the Provincial Nominee Programs (PNP) to immigrate to Canada.
+In addition to the immigration process offered by the federal government,) to immigrate to Canada.
 Nova Scotia offers the Nova Scotia Nominee Program (NSNP), which nominates internationally trained and experienced workers who have the skills and experience needed for the province's economy to apply for permanent residence.